-Table 1 - Geographic Distribution
+Table 10: Geographic Distribution

-2. Rationale for the Priorities for Allocating Investments Geographically

-The designated CDBG Target Area of Southgate neighborhood consists of 72% of the population at 80% or below AMI, in order to ensure the achievement of a CDBG National Objective.
-While there are other areas in the city of Moore that meet this low-mod income criterion, the public improvement needs are a higher priority compared to the Target Area.
+3. Rationale for the Priorities for Allocating Investments Geographically below AMI, in order to ensure the achievement of a CDBG National Objective.
+While there are other areas in the city of Moore that meet this low-mod income criterion, the public improvement needs are a higher priority compared to other Target Areas.